 Can I take IECP courses part-time?

 Yes, under certain conditions.
-See the information on enrolling as a.
+See the information on enrolling as a part-time-student.

 Health and Safety

 Yes.
 All international students are required to have health insurance for themselves, their spouses, and their children.
 You can buy it from the Student Insurance Office when you arrive or you may bring your own insurance if it is pre-approved by Penn State.

 IECP students can use the University Health Services clinic.

 Yes.
 State College is a very safe town.
 According to Sperling’s Best Places survey, State College has the least amount of crime compared to all other cities of its size in the United States.

 Enrollment and Costs